lyu-ai/agentok/website/docs/legal/tos.md

 ## User Obligations

-By using FlowGen, you agree not to:
+By using Agentok Studio, you agree not to:

 - Misuse our services for any illegal or unauthorized purposes
 - Infringe upon the intellectual property rights of others